 Incorrect data or interpretation?

-The problem with all of this information is that HMRC can arrive at an incorrect conclusion.
+The problem with all of this information is that HMRC can, and do, arrive at an incorrect conclusion.

 The burden is then on the taxpayer to convince HMRC they are incorrect or quite simply wrong.